junxit/us-congress-bills-115/metadata.md

 - 2017-05-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 115-74.
 - 2017-05-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 115-74.
 - 2017-05-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 93.
+- 2017-08-01 — Amendment SA 746 agreed to in Senate by Unanimous Consent.
+- 2017-08-01 — Amendment SA 746 proposed by Senator Portman for Senator Johnson. (consideration: CR S4687; text: CR S4690-4694) To permit an Inspector General to withhold certain material from the Office of Special Counsel if the material is derived from, or pertains to, intelligence activities.
+- 2017-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S4687-4694)
+- 2017-08-01 — Passed Senate with amendments by Unanimous Consent.
+- 2017-08-01 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.
+- 2017-08-01 — Senate amendment agreed to: Amendment SA 746 agreed to in Senate by Unanimous Consent.
+- 2017-08-01 — Senate amendment proposed (on the floor): Amendment SA 746 proposed by Senator Portman for Senator Johnson.(consideration: CR S4687; text: CR S4690-4694)
+- 2017-08-01 — Senate amendment submitted
+- 2017-08-01 — The committee amendments agreed to by Unanimous Consent.